Authentication Emails That Don't Break Login Flows

 Delivery visibility before token expiry

 Authentication tokens are typically valid for 10 minutes.
-MultiMail's high-priority send path with webhook delivery confirmation gives your agent a confirmed delivery signal within seconds — not after the token has already expired.
+MultiMail's fast transactional send path with webhook delivery confirmation gives your agent a confirmed delivery signal within seconds — not after the token has already expired.

 DKIM-signed sends on your domain